Marijuana 101 - the quick and easy guide to legal marijuana

 Experiences vary, though the common effects include a feeling of relaxation and euphoria.
 Generally, though, if you talk to 10 different people, you'll get 10 different descriptions of what it's like.
 The things that could impact your experience include who you're with (friends are good), what you're doing (watching something funny or entertaining is good), and how much you take (we recommend starting slow.)

 If it's legal where you are, the best way to understand what it's like is to try it.
-Remember, in Washington State and Colorado, using marijuana is perfectly legal.
+Remember, in Washington State and Colorado (and soon in Oregon, Alaska, and Washington DC), using marijuana is perfectly legal.
 Just as you might try a new bottle of wine or a new type of scotch to experience what it tastes like, it's ok to try marijuana to see what it's like and see if you enjoy it.

 If you want a more scientific description of the impact of marijuana on your brain, here's a great 2.5 minute explanation via a popular YouTube channel: